Prof. Dibyendu Das

 Soft Matter 16, 6138 (2020).

-8. “Spatial Structures and Giant Number Fluctuations in Models of Active Matter'',
+6. “Spatial Structures and Giant Number Fluctuations in Models of Active Matter'',

-Supravat Dey, Dibyendu Das and R. Rajesh,
+Supravat Dey, Dibyendu Das, R. Rajesh,

 Phys.
 Rev. Lett.
 108, 238001 (2012).